Rafeeq Saudagar: Early life

 Saudagar was born to Abdul Razak Saudagar and Hafeeza Begum on 28 March 1971 in Kadechur, Yadgir district, Karnataka.

-Saugagar completed Graduation in BUMS from Tip sultan Unani Medical College Gulbarga and D.Pharma from P.B College of Pharmacy Yadgir.
-He is a doctor and Urdu poet by profession.
+Saudagar completed his graduation in BUMS from Tipu Sultan Unani Medical College, Gulbarga, and his D. Pharma from P.B.
+College of Pharmacy, Yadgir.
+He is a doctor and an Urdu poet by profession.

-He began writing poetry at the age of 18 but published his first book in 2004 and he is also a supporter of the Urdu language and the Urdu-speaking people of India.
+He began writing poetry at the age of 18 but published his first book in 2004.
+He is also a supporter of the Urdu language and the Urdu-speaking people of India.

 Personal life

 Saudagar married Kahkashan Saudagar in 2004.
-The couple has three sons and lives in Millat Nagar, Yadgir City of Karnataka State.
+The couple has three sons and lives in Millat Nagar, Yadgir city, Karnataka.